Date: Feb 3rd, 2018

 The Huracan 300 Challenge is the ULTIMATE OFF-ROAD ENDURANCE EXPERIENCE in the state of Florida.

 The route features over 100-miles of singletrack, many remote miles of double track forest roads and abandoned paths, and a few miles of pavement here-and-there.
 During the route riders cross numerous forests, The Cross Florida Greenway, two mountain bike parks and miles of some of Florida’s longest and hardest climbs.
 That’s right, we said long and hard.

 This year there is only one available class and that is Solo Self Supported.
 No stages, just ride ’till you finish.

-Fastest overall time wins.
 Sound like a challenge?

 RIDERS ARE ENCOURAGED TO IMMEDIATELY CONTACT RESERVE AMERICA ONLINE OR VIA PHONE TO RESERVE A CAMPSITE FOR THE AMOUNT OF TIME YOU PLAN TO BE ON THE ROUTE.
 PLEASE CHOOSE SANTOS CAMPGROUND OR ROSS PRAIRIE, SANTOS IS THE CLOSEST TO THE START.
-THERE MAY BE PRIMITIVE CAMPING AVAILABLE DURING THE EVENT FOR 20$ A DAY BUT THAT IS YET TO BE CONFIRMED.
+THERE WILL LIKELY BE PRIMITIVE CAMPING AVAILABLE DURING THE EVENT FOR 20$ A DAY BUT THAT IS YET TO BE CONFIRMED.
 DETAILS ON THAT TO BE ANNOUNCED.